riyaagrahari/Ecommerce-Api/README.md

 # Ecommerce-API
 Ecommerce API endpoints with MongoDB as database.
 JWT tokens are generated for authentication and signup-login process with cookie (storing jwt token) for authorization.
+Mongo-Client is used for connecting API to Database.

 ![image](https://user-images.githubusercontent.com/24872414/88535631-e60af080-d027-11ea-8bf8-86871902f185.png)